marvinO1/spring-boot-demo-actuator/README.md

 ```
 http://localhost:8080
 ```
-To see the counter ...
+To see the greeting message as well as the counter.

 ```
 http://localhost:8080/actuator/